komed3/pyxe/docs/core/ConversionGraph.md

 This class allows `pyxe` to:

 - Register one or multiple conversion handlers
+- Unregister all paths from a source color space
 - Dynamically resolve composite conversion functions
 - Visualize the conversion tree
 - Cache and reuse computed paths